 Seattle Computer Museum

 Living Computers: Museum + Labs, 2245 1st Ave S, Seattle, WA 98134.
+The Living Computers Museum closed in 2020 and is not expected to re-open.
 One-of-a-kind, hands-on experience with the world’s largest collection of fully restored—and usable—computers from the 1960s to the present, including supercomputers, mainframes, minicomputers, and microcomputers.
 Plus, the latest developments in robotics, virtual reality, artificial intelligence, and other uses.
 Why go: experience vintage computers and explore the realm of current interactive computer technologies.

 Seattle Curio Shops